gkintana/42-ft_containers_tester/README.md

-# 42 - FT_CONTAINERS TESTER
+# FT_CONTAINERS TESTER

-This repository is a work in progress.
-Currently tests a few functions in vectors.

-Will automatically run with valgrind if the system being used is Linux.
+A simple tester for the mandatory part of 42's ft_containers project.

 ## Usage
 1. Clone this repository inside your ft_containers project

 2. Modify the Makefile's CONT_DIR1 path to the directory where your \<container>\.hpp files are located

-3. Remove CONT_DIR2 on `line 17` and -I$(CONT_DIR2) on `line 41`

-4. Run the tester with bash grademe.sh
+3. Run the tester with bash grademe.sh \<container>

+### Note
+Automatically runs with valgrind if the system being used is Linux.